 Podiatrists can diagnose and treat infections, injuries, deformities, and disorders.
 They practice as either physicians or surgeons in a number of specialties, including orthopedics, sports medicine, wound care, and pediatrics.
 Because many chronic health diseases present first in the lower leg, podiatrists can be instrumental in catching circulatory disorders, heart disease, and diabetes.

 As the population of the US ages, there is an increase in incidents of diabetes, chronic disease, and mobility issues.
-Because all of these can lead to ankle, lower leg, and foot issues, there is an increase in demand for podiatrists.
-The Bureau of Labor Statistics (BLS 2020) estimates a 10 percent increase in jobs in this field between 2019 and 2019.
-The average wage for podiatrists is $142,680 per year.
+Because all of these can lead to ankle, lower leg, and foot issues, podiatrists will be needed in the coming years.
+The Bureau of Labor Statistics (BLS 2024) estimates a 1 percent increase in jobs in this field between 2023 and 2033.
+The average wage for podiatrists is $141,650 per year.

 Entering this career takes dedication and years of schooling.
 Continue reading to learn about top programs, what type of degree is required, and how to get certified and licensed.